songyang0603/songyang0603/README.md

 ## Hi there（Update in 10.22） 👋

+### Do you want to come and see my homepage?: https://songyang0603.github.io

 I'm Songyang 颂扬, an undergraduate freshman in Nanchang University majoring in artificial intelligence,working at [Imaging and Visual Representation Lab](https://www.labxing.com/lab/1018/home).

 I am a researcher mainly focuses on medical ai and computational optical imaging.
 My supervisor is [Qiegen Liu](https://github.com/yqx7150),he is an excellent expert in the area of sparse representation, deep learning and their applications in image processing, computer vision and MRI reconstruction.